-University of Washington, Pack Forest, Eatonville, WA 2022 SESSION DESCRIPTIONS Saturday, October 1, 2022 Welcome and Opening Remarks (Scott Hall) Rowan Braybrook (Northwest Natural Resource Group) Dan Brown (University of Washington) Welcome to the Northwest Innovative Forestry Summit!
+Saturday, October 1, 2022 Welcome and Opening Remarks (Scott Hall) Rowan Braybrook (Northwest Natural Resource Group) Dan Brown (University of Washington) Welcome to the Northwest Innovative Forestry Summit!
 We're glad to be able to gather in person to discuss the past, present, and future of forestry innovation in our region.
-Blessing and Keynote: Tribal Perspective on Planning for the Future (Scott Hall) Don Motanic (Umatilla Tribe) Steve Rigdon (Yakama Nation) Tribal working forest lands are unique in that they provide a balanced approach to sustainability by combining social, economic, and ecological considerations for people who have lived and continue to live on their respective lands.
+Blessing and Keynote: Tribal Pers spective on Planning for the Future (Scott Hall) Don Motanic (Umatilla Tribe) Phil Rigdon (Yakima Nation) Tribal working forest lands are unique in that they provide a balanced approach to sustainability by combining social, economic, and ecological considerations for people who have lived and continue to live on their respective lands.
 Tribal people have a vision, commitment, and capability to provide that stewardship.
-Summit Discussion: What change are we seeing and what are we already doing?
-(Scott Hall) Klaus Puettmann (Oregon State How do we act to anticipate inevitable change?
-University- OSU) 11:00 AM to 12:00 PM (Concurrent Sessions) Data for Public Engagement and Project Implementation (Scott Hall) Stacey Dixon (Snohomish Conservation District) What data and tools are we using for our land management?
+Summit Discussion: What change e are we seeing and what are we already doing?
+(Scott Hall) Klaus Puettmann (Oregon State University- OSU) How do we act to anticipate inevitable change?
+11:00 AM to 12:00 PM (Concurrent Sessions) Lightning Talks: Exciting Projects (Pack Hall) Alex Dolk (Northwest Natural Resource Group) We invite professionals and students to share, in 5 minutes and using only one slide, a project they're working on or a part of.
+It's fast-paced but lighthearted, and we're aiming for at least 12 presenters (Contact Alex@nnrg.org to sign up).
+Who are you?
+Where's your project?
+What is your project/research?
+Why are you excited about this project/research?
+What's new/innovative about this project/research?
+How can people get involved?
+Project Implementation (Scott Hall) Stacey Dixon (Snohomish Conservation District) What data and tools are we using for our land management?
 And how are these being used to communicate with the public?
-University - WSU) Joey Hulbert (Washington State Our presenters will discuss newer, innovative data tools related to citizen science and forest mapping, and how these can also provide a tool for communication with landowners and the public.

-Sara Loreno (Ecotrust)

-Walk in the Woods (Pavilion)

-Greg Ettl (University of Washington)

-Pack Forest was established as a "Show Window" forest in 1926.
-We have established a diverse set of forest demonstration sites over 4300 acres.
-A hike through several forest stands will start with forest history and several research sites on a 1-mile loop.
+Joey Hulbert (Washington State University - WSU) Our presenters will discuss newer, innovative data tools related to citizen science and forest mapping, and how these can also provide a tool for communication with landowners and the public.
+Sara Loreno (Ecotrust) ומוועטאווכוס מווע נווכ אישטווכ.
+Walk in the Woods (Pavilion) Greg Ettl (University of Washington) Pack Forest was established as a "Show Window" forest in 1926.
+We have established diverse set of forest demonstration sites over 4300 acres.
+A hike through several fore stands will start with forest history and several research sites on a 1-mile loop.